H-type foliations: Abstract

 \section{Abstract}

 With a view toward sub-Riemannian geometry, we introduce and study H-type foliations.
-These structures are natural generalizations of K-contact geometries which encompass as special cases K-contact manifolds, twistor spaces, 3K contact manifolds and H-type groups.
-Under an horizontal Ricci curvature lower bound, we prove on those structures sub-Riemannian diameter upper bounds and first eigenvalue estimates for the sub-Laplacian.
+These structures are natural generalizations of K-contact geometries which encompass as special cases K-contact manifolds, twistor spaces, 3K-contact manifolds and H-type groups.
+Under an horizontal Ricci curvature lower bound on these structures, we prove a sub-Riemannian diameter upper bounds and first eigenvalue estimates for the sub-Laplacian.
 Then, using a result by Moroianu-Semmelmann \cite{MS}, we classify the H-type foliations that carry a parallel horizontal Clifford structure.
-Finally, we prove an horizontal Einstein property and compute the horizontal Ricci curvature of those spaces in codimension more than 2.
+Finally, we prove an horizontal Einstein property and compute the horizontal Ricci curvature of these spaces in codimension more than $2$.